saurabh0402/build-my-own-x/cli-tool/README.md

 # Gitty 🐱
 ## What is Gitty? 🤔
-Continuing with the trend of having un-inspirational names, here's **Gitty**, a command-line tool, written in Golang, that allows you to visualize you Git contributions for repositories you have on your system.
+Continuing with the trend of having un-inspirational names, here's **Gitty**, a command-line tool, written in Golang, that allows you to visualize you Git contributions for repositories you have on your system (Drum rolls please 🥁 🥁) on your terminal.

 ## Ideas 💡
 I will be following the tutorial first and get a simple version of the tool ready.
 After that there are a few ideas that I would like to visit: